pbs-assess/git-course/README.md

 The **git clone** command creates a new folder that is automatically given the name of the repository.

-### The basic commands we use are:
+### The basic commands we use

 [//]: # (https://mislav.net/2010/07/git-tips/)

-      git help <command>                <Open a help page in your browser for the command>
+Once you have got going with a repository, all you really need are:

       git s                             <View status of the repository>
-      git s -sb                         <View status of the repository in very concise form>
-      git s -u                          <Show all untracked files, not just directories>
-      git add FILENAME                  <Add FILENAME (including path) to the list of files being tracked by git>
+      git add FILENAME                  <One-time command to add FILENAME (including path) to the list of files being tracked by git>
       git com "MESSAGE"                 <Commit changes with descriptive MESSAGE>
 	  git push                          <Push your changes to GitHub>

+For collaborating you need:

       git remote add NAME URL           <One-time command to enable fetching and merging from NAME'S GitHub repo at URL, for example:>